Claude Code and builder-marketer workflowsPlatformApril 23, 202612 min read

 Agents pay for every round trip with context, retries, and coordination overhead.
 That means the cheapest and fastest workflow is usually the one with fewer fields, fewer transformations, and fewer follow-up questions.

 A strong SEO API for agent use should help the model decide what happened, what matters, and what to do next without forcing another parser layer in the middle.
+That is just as important for Claude Code, n8n, or a backend queue as it is for a more autonomous agent loop.

 • Stable field names across runs so prompts do not drift every time the provider changes.